Tintern Abbey: Hybrid works

 Prints of historical buildings along the Wye increased during the fourth quarter of the 18th century, with interior views and details of the Abbey's stonework among them.
 Two later sets of these were distinguished by including a selection of unattributed verses.
 First came four tinted prints that mixed both distant and interior views of the building, published by Frederick Calvert in 1815.
 The other was an anonymous set of views, with the same verses printed below.
 These were published by the London firm of Rock & Co. and later pasted on pages of an album in the King's Library.

-One set of verses hails the Abbey's survival, in despite of Henry VIII's dissolution, "Where thou in gothic grandeur reign’st alone".
+One set of verses hails the Abbey's survival, despite Henry VIII's dissolution, "Where thou in gothic grandeur reign’st alone".
 The phrase "gothic grandeur" derives from John Cunningham’s "An elegy on a pile of ruins”" (1761), an excerpt from which was published by Grose at the end of his description of Tintern Abbey.
 At that period the adjective was used as a synonym for "mediaeval" and was so applied by Grose when describing the Abbey as being "of that stile of architecture called gothic".
 Cunningham's poem was a melancholy contemplation of the ravages of time that spoke in general terms without naming a specific building.
 But the verses on the print are more positive in feeling; in celebrating the Abbey's historical persistence, they do not see ruin as necessarily a cause for regret.
 The scenes below which the verses appear are also quite different from each other.
 Calvert's view is across the river from the opposite bank of the Wye, while the Rock print is close up to the ruins with the river in the background.